 TMDSAS vs. AMCAS Applications

 There are three main application services for US medical schools: AMCAS, TMDSAS, and AACOMAS.
-AMCAS, the American Medical Colleges Application Service, is the most common by far, accounting for most US allopathic (MD) medical schools.
+AMCAS, the American Medical Colleges Application Service, is by far the most common, serving most US allopathic (MD) medical schools.
 TMDSAS, the Texas Medical and Dental School Application Service, is used by nearly all Texas medical schools.

 Both AMCAS and TMDSAS are centralized online application services, meaning that you only need to prepare one set of application materials to submit to the service.
 The service then verifies, processes, and sends out your materials to the schools of your choosing.
-If you are considering applying to schools both inside and outside of Texas, you will need to use both services to apply.
+If you are considering applying to schools both inside and outside Texas, you will need to use both services.

-While the application requirements of these three services are very similar, there are a few key differences to be aware of.
-Learn more in our guide to AMCAS vs. AACOMAS vs. TMDSAS Med School Application Differences.
+While the application requirements of these three services are very similar, there are a few key differences between AMCAS, AACOMAS, and TMDSAS to be aware of.

-90% of applicants accepted into Texas medical schools are Texas residents, which means there’s not much room left for out-of-state applicants.
+90% of applicants accepted into Texas medical schools are Texas residents, leaving little room for out-of-state applicants.
 If you don’t live in Texas, you may want to reconsider applying to Texas medical schools, but if you do reside in Texas, you have a significant advantage.

 If you are from Texas and want to attend medical school, attending a Texas medical school likely makes the most sense since the vast majority of the applicants you’re competing against are fellow Texans, so you won’t be competing with applicants from across the country.